Kelly D. Schwartz, PhD - Social Development Research Team Director

 Dr. Kelly Dean Schwartz is Associate Professor, School and Applied Child Psychology, at the University of Calgary.
 A Registered Psychologist (Alberta) practicing in school and private settings for over 20 years, he holds a PhD in Social Psychology and an MSc in School and Community Psychology.
 His research focuses on how psychosocial factors and developmental assets contribute to healthy child and family development.
 Dr. Schwartz has held national and international grants for his research, has published articles and chapters in academic and common publications, and has presented symposia and invited lectures at over 40 national and international conferences.

-Jenna Young, MSc - Doctoral Student
+Jenna Young, MSc - Doctoral Candidate

-Jenna is a third-year doctoral student.
+Jenna is a doctoral candidate.
 She joined the School and Applied Child Psychology program in September 2014 and completed her master's thesis, which explores how to empower Canada's Aboriginal youth at school with the use of Positive Youth Development, in August 2016.
 Her research interests include social justice, culture, social psychology, youth development and at-risk populations.

-Marisa Van Bavel, MSc - Doctoral Student
+Marisa Van Bavel, MSc - Doctoral Candidate

 Melissa Mueller, MSc - Doctoral Student